-The activities used to underpin the competences and the skills in the course are (preceded by the reference to the program objectives):
+The activities used to underpin the competences and the skills in the course are:

-- Exercises covering the following topics: design the most appropriate data structure for a functionality in a mobile application, write code fragments to manipulate data structures, read/write fields, process data, creation of processes and threads, interprocess communication, etc, calculate the amount of memory occupied by different data structures (PO: a). - During the lab sessions code fragments are written, compiled, linked and executed using different compiler options and detect, analyze and correct these programs using the debugger (PO: b). - During the lab sessions code fragments are written to create, destroy and manipulate data structures using dynamic memory.
-Students are also requested to divide a given functionality into functions and write their code (PO: c). - During a nine-week period students are divided into teams and they must execute a project entailing the design of a software application containing multiple milestones, deliverables and objectives(PO: d). - Write detailed meeting minutes with the action items and final conclusions. exchange information between teammates using chats, forums, email, explain the requirements derived from the specification of a work module, and the solution decided by the team (PO: g). - Students are requested in several activites throughout the course to search for auxiliary documents to support the information studied in a topic.
-In their final report, they must acknowledge the information sources they used (PO: i). - Use of the following tools: Virtual machines, compiler and version control in multiple laboratory sessions (PO: k).
+- Exercises covering the following topics: design the most appropriate data structure for a functionality in a mobile application, write code fragments to manipulate data structures, read/write fields, process data, creation of processes and threads, interprocess communication, etc, calculate the amount of memory occupied by different data structures.

+- During the lab sessions code fragments are written, compiled, linked and executed using different compiler options and detect, analyze and correct these programs using the debugger.

+- During the lab sessions code fragments are written to create, destroy and manipulate data structures using dynamic memory.
+Students are also requested to divide a given functionality into functions and write their code.

+- During a nine-week period students are divided into teams and they must execute a project entailing the design of a software application containing multiple milestones, deliverables and objectives.

+- Write detailed meeting minutes with the action items and final conclusions, exchange information between teammates using chats, forums, email, explain the requirements derived from the specification of a work module, and the solution decided by the team.

+- Students are requested in several activities throughout the course to search for auxiliary documents to support the information studied in a topic.
+In their final report, they must acknowledge the information sources they used.

+- Use of the following tools: Virtual machines, compiler and version control in multiple laboratory sessions.